florinpop17/app-ideas/Projects/1-Beginner/Javascript-Validation-With-Regex.md

 ## User Stories

 -   [ ] User should be notified of any invalid inputs by error messages displayed on the form.
--   [ ] The submit button on the form would never be executed or until all entries are validated.
+-   [ ] The submit button on the form would never be executed until all entries are validated.

 ## Useful links and resources